agude/agude.github.io/_books/grand_melee.md

 I was genuinely surprised by how the Chevaliers' run in the tournament ended.
 I expected that, even though Vandal was ordered to prioritize making the company look good over winning, the author would find a way for him to do both.
-Instead, Vandal negotiates contracts to put other teams ahead of his own and ultimately disqualifies his own Chevaliers squad for a quick payday.
+Instead, Vandal negotiates contracts to put other teams ahead and ultimately disqualifies his own Chevaliers squad for a quick payday.
 He is becoming a true mercenary.

-{{ this_book }} starts to hint at a broader universe with the introduction of new factions.
-There's an English mercenary company led by Captain Tanith (possibly a nod to {{ abnetts }} {{ tanith }} or sci-fi author {{ tanith_lee }}), Gundam-style Japanese mechs, and French AI-driven mechs.
+{{ this_book }} starts to hint at an even broader universe with the introduction of new factions.
+There's an English mercenary company led by Captain Tanith (possibly a nod to {{ abnetts }} {{ tanith }} or sci-fi author
+{{ tanith_lee }}), Gundam-style Japanese mechs, and French AI-driven mechs.
 Several characters also have their cultural heritages highlighted for the first time.
 It feels like {{ the_author }} is laying the groundwork for a major expansion of the universe in the next few books.
 The author also drops not-so-subtle hints about a coming major conflict.

 One critique I have is that the author frequently references events from earlier books---the Paladin Devils from {{ w1 }}, Vandal's bond with his mech